particle-iot/docs/src/content/community/photon-maker-kit-workshop/ch1.md

 {{box op="start" cssClass="boxed warningBox"}}
 This page is no longer maintained and is provided for historical reference only

+The Particle mobile app for iOS will be deprecated in the future.
+The Android app has been deprecated.
+You should use web-based or CLI setup instead.
 {{box op="end"}}

 | **Project Goal**            | Get your Particle Photon online and claimed to your account                    |